 You already know that a regular exercise routine plays an important role in helping you reach your weight-loss goals.
-And since fall is here and October marks National Breast Cancer Awareness Month, why not change up your workout and participate in one or more of the noncompetitive charity walking events planned in your area of the country?
+And since spring is almost here, why not change up your workout and participate in one or more of the noncompetitive charity walking events planned in your area of the country?
 You will get a good workout as well as contribute to a worthy cause!
 If you’re planning to sign up for a walk, here are a few race-day tips to keep in mind:

 Before the Race…